foureyes/csci-ua.0060-fall2020-001/syllabus.md

 {% endcomment %}

-__In-Class Coding Quizzes or Workshops__
+__In-Class Coding Quizzes, Workshops, and Participation__

+* Participation
+	* Polls, surveys and forms to be filled out during in-class lecture
+* Quizzes
-* Short, timed (30 minutes to an hour) coding quizzes taken during class __or__ small project to be submitted during class time
+	* Short, timed (30 minutes to an hour) coding quizzes taken during class
 	* Quizzes will be announced during class on day that quiz will be given
+	* Coding quizzes will allow students to assess their understanding of the course material
+* Workshops
+	* Small project to be submitted during class time
 	* Workshops will be announced prior to class
-* Coding quizzes will allow students to assess their understanding of the course material
 * Late submissions are not accepted, with the following exceptions (with documentation and request via online form)
 	* Illness
 	* Religious observance